pph-collective/provident-app/scripts/README.md

 Flags
 - `-f` `--file`: Path to the csv containing the data
 - `-p` `--period`: Model period of the data (ex.
 "2019-1")
-- `--emulator`: (optional) load the data to the emulator instead of the production database
+- `-e` `--emulator`: (optional) load the data to the emulator instead of the production database
+- `-s` `--seed`: (optional) Generates a json file with a small subset of seed data instead of uploading to firebase for testing purposes

 Example
 ```